mattiasmucherie/academy-databases/mysql.md

 ### 2. Alter table

-Use alter table to add a column named ID on the table Person.
+Use ALTER TABLE to add a column named ID on the table Person.
 It should be ID, int, auto_increment and be a primary key.
 Check that everything works by running a suitable query.
 You should then see that each row has a unique serial number.

 ### 3. Bad luck

 After a while we realize that we hade a little bit of bad luck when we designed the table person since a person only can have one email address.

-Create a new table **Email** that fulfills the following criterias.
+Create a new table **Email** that fulfills the following criteria:

 - Address, varchar(75), may not be null and must be unique.
 - Type, varchar(50).